+I've spent a lot of time on the road and driven everything from a sporty convertible coupe to a 1-ton pickup.
 These drastically different vehicles have taught me what to look for before committing to a new vehicle.
-The next time you’re ready to test-drive a new car, ask yourself these questions.
+The next time you’re ready to test-drive a new car, ask yourself the following questions.

-Answering these six questions can take the mystery out of what you should look for in a test drive; however, you may still need to find out how much car you can afford.
+Answering these five questions can take the mystery out of what you should look for in a test drive; however, you may still need to find out how much car you can afford.
 If you’ve completed your test drive and you’re ready to buy, arrive prepared with our car-buying checklist.

 Ready to get in the driver's seat?

-See if you pre-qualify for financing.
+See if you prequalify for financing.